Impact-Site-Verification: 20d348a4-134d-4fc5-af22-53bbab90616d

 Lithium Iron Phosphate (LiFePO4) Batteries

-Lithium batteries are more expensive upfront, but they are vastly superior for off-grid solar.
+Lithium batteries are more expensive upfront, but they are vastly superior.
 You can safely discharge a lithium battery down to 10% or even 0% without damaging it.

 • Total Capacity: 1,200 Wh